 How does the hayride ticketing process work?

 Gates open at 6 p.m.
-On the more popular and crowded Friday and Saturday nights, we suggest attendees get in line as early as 5 p.m in hopes of getting early hayride queue line tickets.
-If you are a member, look for the Member Entrance to enter the check-in gates or Member Services if you don’t have your member card with you.
-If you purchased an Advance online ticket or need to purchase tickets, look for the Main Gate entrance lines.
-You may choose between early hayride queue line times at the gate (6:30-7:45 p.m. times) and late hayride queue line times (8 p.m. to close times) by entering through the gates marked “6:30-7:45 p.m.” or “8 p.m. to close.”
+On the more popular and crowded Friday and Saturday nights, we suggest attendees get in line as early as 5 p.m. in hopes of getting early hayride queue line tickets.
+You may choose between daytime hayride queue line times at the gate or dark hayride queue line times by entering through the appropriately marked gates.
 As you enter the gate, you will receive a hayride queue line ticket showing your queue line entrance time.
-Due to large crowds, we cannot guarantee you will get the hayride queue line time of your choosing.
+Due to large crowds, we cannot guarantee you will get the hayride queue line time option of your choosing.
 Tickets are distributed sequentially on a first-come, first-served basis and there are a limited number of early hayride queue line times.
 On fair-weather and weekend nights, due to large crowds, the wait time in line for your hayride can vary.
 Once all hayride queue line tickets are given out for the evening and capacity is reached, the gates to Headless Horseman will close.

 Is Headless Horseman appropriate for small children?

 Conner Prairie offers a family friendly festival for both adults and children.
-The Legend of Sleepy Hollow marionette show, Disney movie, kids’ crafts, face painting and fall treats are all available for your family’s enjoyment.
-Hayrides after 8 p.m. will pass through the woods of Conner Prairie in the dark, so it’s up to parents to decide if their children are mature enough for the ride.
+The Legend of Sleepy Hollow marionette show, and movie, kids' crafts, face painting, magic show, storytelling, various Conner Scarie Monster performances, midway games, and fall treats are all available for your family's enjoyment.
+Hayrides after 8 p.m. will pass through the woods of Conner Prairie in the dark, so it's up to parents to decide if their children are mature enough for the ride.
 The Headless Horseman will amaze most attendees but young children might become frightened during the experience.
-There are no characters that will touch wagons or attendees during the hayride and there’s no need to worry about inappropriate decorations or gory special effects because there are none.
-Our spooky scarecrow trail is mild while it is light and just a little more spookier in the dark.
+There are no characters that will touch wagons or attendees during the hayride and there's no need to worry about inappropriate decorations or gory special effects because there are none.
 Children ages 15 and younger must be accompanied by an adult at all times.

 This family friendly attraction will have you adventuring your way through corn-lined trails that twist, turn and dead-end.
-The maze features two paths - a small maze for younger guests and a long maze for teens and adults.
-(Guest ages 15 and younger must be accompanied by an adult).
+The maze features three paths - a small maze for younger guests and a long maze for teens and adults.
+(Guests age 15 and younger must be accompanied by an adult).
 The maze is included in your Headless Horseman admission; cost during the day is $5/non-member and $4/Conner Prairie member.

 Yes.
-Voyages will be offered until 10 pm, weather permitting, each night of Headless Horseman.
-Tickets will be sold from the balloon kiosk and are $15 for non-members and $12 for members.
-You can also download coupons for $3 off the ticket price online at VisitIndy.com.
-Visit the balloon webpage.
+Voyages will be offered until 10 p.m., weather permitting, each night of Headless Horseman.
+Tickets will be sold from the balloon kiosk and are $17 for non-members and $13 for members.

 Will the lines be long?